intrbiz/bergamot-site/src/main/views/docs/user/config/reference.md

 A comma separated list of permissions which are revoked (not granted) to all members in this team.

+     security-domains="...[, ...]"

+A comma separated list of security domain names which this team is in.

 ### Elements

     <summary>...</summary>